SavinaRoja/PyUserInput/README.md

     k.tap_key(k.numpad_keys[5], n=3)  # Tap 5 on the numpad, thrice

 Consistency between platforms is a big challenge; I should create better documentation for this.
-Meanwhile, aside form browsing the source, the following tools will go a long way in showing you what is available:
+Meanwhile, aside from browsing the source, the following tools will go a long way in showing you what is available:

     #If a key value is 0 or None, it's probably not supported on your platform